thestupendous/snake-game/README.md

 Only linux platforms are supported.
 Windows support is coming soon :)

 ## How to Launch
-Just launch main.go file using -
+In the downloaded and extracted folder run -

-> go run main.go
+> go run .

 The game starts with snake in the middle and starts moving.